 ‘If the payments are not included in holiday pay, does this mean that the employee suffers a disadvantage when taking holiday?’

 The minimum leave requirements under the UK Working Time Regulations exist to encourage all employees to take a minimum level of leave from work without suffering financially as a result of doing so.
-If not including overtime in holiday pay places the employee at a financial disadvantage, then they may be deterred form taking leave, which goes against the purpose of the minimum leave requirements.
+If not including overtime in holiday pay places the employee at a financial disadvantage, then they may be deterred from taking leave, which goes against the purpose of the minimum leave requirements.

-So, if not including overtime in holiday pay would mean that an employer would be financially worse off for taking holiday, it’s likely that overtime payments ought to be viewed as making up their normal pay.
+So, if not including overtime in holiday pay would mean that an employee would be financially worse off for taking holiday, it’s likely that overtime payments ought to be viewed as making up their normal pay.

 Get HR Support

 Arguably, trying to determine whether voluntary overtime has been carried out with enough regularity to be counted towards an employer’s normal pay is especially tricky.
 It’s one of those HR grey areas where the best option is to look at how similar cases have been settled in court.
 But that’s not something your average employer has the bandwidth for!